 Films selected for the International Feature, Documentary, New Directors, and Out-Look Competitions are judged during the Festival.
 All other competitive film categories, including the Chicago Award and Short Film Competition, are judged before the Festival.

 F) Entry Fees

 Each entry must be accompanied by the appropriate entry fee.
 Entry fees are not refundable.
-Fees cover registration, notification that your entry has been received, and notification of results.
+Fees cover registration, registration notification, full consideration by the programming department, and notification of the results.
 These fees may be paid by check or money order, made payable to Cinema/Chicago, or by credit card (VISA, MasterCard, or American Express).